- Scrap paper

 - Icing sugar

-Keen cooks could also try baking something special to ice – they could think about shaped biscuits or attempt a colourful rainbow cake.
+- Keen cooks could also try baking something special to ice – they might think about making special shaped biscuits or attempt a colourful rainbow cake.

 Before you begin

 - Use the safety checklist to help you plan and risk assess your activity.
 Additional help to carry out your risk assessment, including examples can be found here.
 Don’t forget to make sure all young people and adults involved in the activity know how to take part safely.

 - Make sure you’ll have enough adult helpers.
 You may need some parents and carers to help if you’re short on helpers.